 How Does Applying for Credit too Often Affect Your Credit Score?

-I’ve mentioned this just above it will be noted on your report so having 10 rejections on your report won’t make you look
+I’ve mentioned this just above it will be noted on your report so having 10 hard searches on your report won’t make you look favourable to lenders.

 When I was having issues getting a mobile phone I only tried twice over the year before I was successful the third time.
 I wanted to make sure that I didn’t have too many marks on my score.